Tuesday, October 13, 2020

 “I have an idea,” Isengrim said with a smile as he wiped his paws on the rag.
 “Keep telling me about Altador, Terra.”
 He picked her up and brought her to her bed, pulling the furs up to her shoulders.
 “Tell me about all of the beautiful things you have seen in your travels.”

 Terra took off her glasses and undid her braid.
-“I think that’s a great idea,” she said.
-She knew she had to fight to keep herself in a good state of mind, regardless of what was going on.
+“I think that’s a great idea.”
 She had confidence that they could fix this, and she did not think that she had been led here, and done so much good already, just to fail in the end.
 They just had to keep fighting.

-As she settled down in her bed, Isengrim moved to a chest at the wall, opened it, and pulled out a sword.
+As she settled down in her bed, Isengrim’s crimson eyes stared at the entrance to the grotto and his fur bristled, as if he was silently daring Skoll or Pharazon to try to attack them.
+He moved to a chest at the wall, opened it, and pulled out a sword.
 He checked the blade and then fastened the weapon around his waist.
-For a moment his crimson eyes stared at the entrance to the grotto and his fur bristled, as if he was silently daring Skoll or Pharazon to try to attack them.
 Then he relaxed and sat down at Terra’s side cross-legged, placing his paws on his knees and smiling at her.

 “We were in Shenkuu for the Lunar Festival,” she said, closing her eyes and trying to remember everything she’d experienced before she blacked out and woke up on a pirate ship.
 “In the Imperial City, they hang strings of paper lanterns across the streets, and all of the decorations are red and gold because those are auspicious colours in Shenkuu—they represent happiness and prosperity.”